solana-developers/solana-cookbook/docs/integrations/react-native.md

 ```

 If all went well, you should see a React Native app being started in your iOS simulator that retrieves the version of the Solana Devnet.

+## Solana DApp Scaffold for React Native

+If you want to hit the ground running, you can download the [Solana DApp Scaffold for React Native](https://github.com/solana-developers/dapp-scaffold-react-native).

 ## Common issues when using @solana/web3.js in a React Native app